Jasmin319/GitHub-for-BI-Portfolio/README.md

 * write READMEs that explain purpose and value
 * combine different README perspectives effectively
 * present your work in a way that reflects your thinking

 ---

+## What READMEs do and how they work

+A README is the entry point of every repository.

+It is the first thing people see when they open your project.

+In GitHub, the `README.md` file is automatically shown on the main page of a repository.
+You write it in Markdown, and GitHub turns it into a structured, readable page.

+---

+### What a README actually does

+A README is not just documentation.

+It serves three key purposes:

+**1. Orientation**
+It tells people what this repository is about within seconds.

+**2. Context**
+It explains why the project exists, not just what files are inside.

+**3. Communication**
+It shows how you think, how you structure work, and how you approach problems.

+---

+### How GitHub uses READMEs

+GitHub treats the README as the homepage of your repository.

+That means:

+* it is displayed automatically
+* it is often the only thing people read
+* it influences whether someone continues exploring your work

+If your README is unclear, the repository feels unclear, no matter how good the work is.
+A strong README is what makes your work understandable and valuable.

+---